Margraviate of Baden: Growth

-Because Baden was the capital, the new Margraviate was also known as Baden.
-Herman II would continue to be Margrave until his death in 1130.
+Because Baden was the capital, the new margraviate was also known as Baden.
+Herman II would continue to be margrave until his death in 1130.
 His son and grandson, Hermann III (reigned 1130–1160) and Herman IV (reigned 1160–1190), added to their territories.
 Around 1200, these lands were divided for the first time.
 Two lines, Baden-Baden and Baden-Hochberg, were founded.
 The latter was divided about a hundred years later to create the third line – Baden-Sausenberg.

 In the 12th and 13th centuries Baden was a loyal and steadfast supporter of the House of Hohenstaufen, even against its own relatives from Zähringen-Swabia.
-In return for its services, it was permitted to spread its rule throughout southwestern Germany, west across the Rhine River into Alsace, east to the edges of the Black Forest, north to the Murg River and south to the Breisgau.
-The fourth Margrave of Baden-Baden, Herman V, Margrave of Baden-Baden (reigned 1190–1243), founded the cities of Backnang, Durlach, Stuttgart, Ettlingen, and Pforzheim and several monasteries, including the Lichtenthal Abbey, which became the burial place of his descendants.
+In return for its services, it was permitted to spread its rule throughout southwestern Germany, west across the Rhine river into Alsace, east to the edges of the Black Forest, north to the Murg river and south to the Breisgau.
+The fourth margrave of Baden-Baden, Herman V, Margrave of Baden-Baden (reigned 1190–1243), founded the cities of Backnang, Durlach, Stuttgart, Ettlingen, and Pforzheim and several monasteries, including the Lichtenthal Abbey, which became the burial place of his descendants.
 In 1219 he moved his seat of power to Pforzheim.
 He had to abandon his claims to Zähringen and Braunschweig, but he gained the title of Graf [Count] von Ortenau and Breisgau, named for the two valleys in southern Baden.
-His son and grandson, Herman VI, Margrave of Baden (reigned 1243–1250) and Frederick I, Margrave of Baden (reigned 1250–1268), claimed the titles of Dukes of Austria and Styria.
+His son and grandson, Herman VI, Margrave of Baden (reigned 1243–1250) and Frederick I, Margrave of Baden (reigned 1250–1268), claimed the ducal titles of Austria and Styria.
 The Austrians rejected them as they did not want to be ruled by outsiders.

 Consolidation

 Bernard I, Margrave of Baden-Baden (reigned 1391–1431) united all of the acquisitions in 1391.
 A soldier of some renown, Bernard continued the mission of his predecessors, and gained several more districts, including Baden-Pforzheim and Baden-Hochberg.
-Since 1291, Baden-Pforzheim had its own Margraviate, but in 1361 it ran out of heirs, falling back to the House of Baden-Baden.
+Since 1291, Baden-Pforzheim had its own margraviate, but in 1361 it ran out of heirs, falling back to the House of Baden-Baden.
 Baden-Hochberg fared little better.
 Founded in 1190, it lasted until 1418, when it too died with no male heirs.
 Bernard, being the closest heir, claimed Baden-Hochberg.
-Baden-Sausenberg continued its own Margraviate until 1503, when the lack of its own heirs sent it back to the House of Baden-Baden.
+Baden-Sausenberg continued its own margraviate until 1503, when the lack of its own heirs sent it back to the House of Baden-Baden.

-The consolidation of the Margraviate came in 1442.
+The consolidation of the margraviate came in 1442.
 In that year, one-half of the dominions of Lahr and Mahlberg was brought into the fold, creating the link between the two main areas, the Breisgau in the south and Baden-Baden in the north.
 Throughout the Late Middle Ages, Baden grew its administration, finances and armies until it became one of the biggest and strongest states of the Holy Roman Empire in southwestern Germany, especially after it gained the Habsburg possessions in the rest of the Ortenau and the Breisgau.